Sign up today to save 5% or more!

-- Peking roast duck dinner at a top rated restaurant.
+- Peking roast duck dinner at a popular rated restaurant.

-- Visits to chambers in Forbidden City that most tour companies leave out.
+- Visit to chambers in Forbidden City that most tour companies leave out.

-- Great Wall visit at Mutianyu with cable car.
+- Great Wall visit at Mutianyu including cable car rides.

 Meal Code: B = breakfast / L = lunch / D = dinner